ujgu/fake-tweet-generator/README.md

-# This app creating with React.js
+# This app created with React.js

 You can see the live demo => [Fake Tweet Generator](https://fake-tweet-generator.herokuapp.com/).